programminghoch10/Lygisk/README.md

 Only report bugs on `stable` builds.
 If you need to report a bug, install the [`debug` variant](https://raw.githubusercontent.com/programminghoch10/Lygisk/deploy/stable/app-debug.apk) first.
-In your bug report include a `logcat`, `dmesg`, the Lygisk logs found inside the app and `/tmp/recovery.log` for addond and install issues.
+In your bug report include a `logcat`, `dmesg`, the Lygisk logs found inside the app and `/tmp/recovery.log` for `addon.d` and install issues.

 ## Useful Links